Fan Fic / The Last Son

-As Professor Xavier believes that humans aren't ready to accept mutants, nor does the world will immediately embrace Superman since coming onto the world stage and his heroics would only risk exposing mutants to the public.
+- As Professor Xavier believes that humans aren't ready to accept mutants, nor does the world will immediately embrace Superman since coming onto the world stage and his heroics would only risk exposing mutants to the public.
 After mutants and Superman were exposed, the public are divided on their views on mutants, in which the more negative attitude is curbed by the Justice League.

-Superman and other surviving Kryptonians repeatedly argues that benefiting Earth with advanced alien technology, especially based on Krypton, would ultimately harm or destroy the planet as according to the Law of Riona Prime.
+- Superman and other surviving Kryptonians repeatedly argues that benefiting Earth with advanced alien technology, especially based on Krypton, would ultimately harm or destroy the planet as according to the Law of Riona Prime.
 This doesn't stop S.H.I.E.L.D. from confiscating a downed Kree ship that was sunk centuries ago and reverse-engineered its tech that gives Lieutenant Carol Danvers her powers as Miss Marvel.

-It's important to note that the Kryptonians learned from experience when creating The Law of Riona Prime.
+- It's important to note that the Kryptonians learned from experience when creating The Law of Riona Prime.
 Basically, they gave what was essentially a single Kryptonian generator to a race that had been devastated by an asteroid impact, the Kryptonians having calculated that the species would likely be driven into extinction if left alone.
 The race destroyed themselves warring over the generator in a manner of weeks, with the Law created to ensure that the tragedy would never be repeated.

-The Galactic Confederacy later offered intergalactic membership to Earth.
-Needless to say, Earth is divided on its decision on being involved on the galactic stage and the United Nations is left to debate on this at a later date; however, the deadline is interrupted by the alien invasion and leaving the entire planet littered with damaged Skrull and Kree ships left to be plunder and salvaged.
+- The Galactic Confederacy later offered intergalactic membership to Earth.
+Needless to say, Earth is divided on its decision on being involved on the galactic stage and the United Nations is left to debate on this at a later date; however, the deadline is interrupted by the alien invasion and leaving the entire planet littered with damaged Skrull and Kree ships left to be plundered and salvaged.

 - Xeno Fiction: Occurs from Krypto's POV in "A Boy and his Dog".

-Graydon Creed declared to the former Weapon X doctor after losing Wolverine and Sabretooth that his project is terminated.
+- Graydon Creed declared to the former Weapon X doctor after losing Wolverine and Sabretooth that his project is terminated.

-The Hungan had his mind turned into a vegetable by Apocalypse when he is being interrogated by Black Panther on the identity of his benefactor.
+- The Hungan had his mind turned into a vegetable by Apocalypse when he is being interrogated by Black Panther on the identity of his benefactor.

-Ronan the Accuser gives this to Lobo after he is caught by Mongul as, having no need for the bounty hunter, Mongul already worked on Ronan's behalf on having Superman imprisoned on Warworld.
+- Ronan the Accuser gives this to Lobo after he is caught by Mongul as, having no need for the bounty hunter, Mongul already worked on Ronan's behalf on having Superman imprisoned on Warworld.
 However, Lobo is NOT happy about this and if Ronan hadn't left him for dead, he wouldn't have his Humiliation Conga.

-The Hellfire Club does this to the Hellions to be used as a expendable trap for Superman, the Justice League, and the X-Men.
+- The Hellfire Club does this to the Hellions to be used as a expendable trap for Superman, the Justice League, and the X-Men.
 However, Selene also viewed the Hellfire Club in the same manner and planned on turning on them until Shinobi Shaw changed her mind in a plan to backstab his father.